 IN WITNESS WHEREOF the undersigned, being duly authorised thereto by their respective Governments, have signed this Convention.

-DONE in duplicate at Quito this fifteenth day of January, 2019, in the Japanese, Spanish and English languages, all texts being equally authentic.
-In the case of any divergence of interpretation, the English text shall prevail.
+DONE in duplicate at Lima this eighteenth day of November, 2019 in the Japanese, Spanish and English languages, each text being equally authentic.
+In case of any divergence of interpretation, the English text shall prevail.